-Why is this wanted?
-What do you want to achieve in the short-term, in the long-term?
+- Why is this wanted?
+What do you want to achieve in the short term, in the long term?
 For example, to generate immediate enquiries or to explain something.

-- Describe relevant aspects, both in professional terms - nature of business, position held, etc, and in personal terms - age, sex, etc. Use socio-economic classifications if appropriate (ABC1 etc).
+- Describe relevant aspects, both in professional terms - nature of business, position held, etc - and in personal terms - age, sex, etc. Use socio-economic classifications if appropriate (ABC1 etc).

-The present and, if relevant, the required positioning in the marketplace, both actual and perceived.
+- Your current and, if relevant, the required positioning in the marketplace, both actual and perceived.

-What is the single most important benefit that will appeal to your target audience?
+- What is the single most important benefit that will appeal to your target audience?
 Why is this important to your customer?
-What are the secondary benefits?

-What is the key statement that summarises the main benefit of your product or service?
+- What is the key statement that summarises the main benefit of your product or service?

-Why should the audience believe what you claim?
+- Why should the audience believe what you claim?

-What sort of response are you seeking?
+- What sort of response are you seeking?
 To increase general awareness?
 To change attitudes?
 To buy?

 - Give details of any other elements to be included - for example, 24-page booklet rather than loose-leaf binder, colour essential.
 State quantities required.

 Tone of voice:

-- It may be helpful to provide examples of existing material, as well as style guidelines, if they exist.
+- It may be helpful to provide examples of existing material, as well as style guidelines if they exist.

-How will this be received?
+- How will this be received?
 By hand, in person, by email, posted, left behind after meeting?

 - Will any subsequent activity be taking place, such as follow up mailings, telephone calls or personal visits?

-Assume the agency/designer/writer has no knowledge of your activities.
+- Assume the agency/designer/writer has no knowledge of your activities.
 It is all too easy for work to fail because of incorrect assumptions.
 Supply the essential information they need.

-Supply the information you wish to be communicated.
+- Supply the information you wish to be communicated.
 In some cases you may have draft text, in others you may only have the germ of an idea - so describe what you want to say.

-List and supply all relevant information.
+- List and supply all relevant information.

-Detail who is to do what and by when.
+- Detail who is to do what and by when.
 For example, client to agree brief by a certain date.

-Before beginning work a budget should be provided and/or an estimate agreed.
-Any estimate given is based on present assumptions of the nature of the item at this stage.
-These costs may be subject to revision once concepts have been developed, or if the brief changes substantially.
-Agree Terms and Conditions of working.
+- Clarify the basis of any estimate (eg based on present assumptions of the nature of the work) and when costs may be subject to revision (eg once concepts have been developed, or if the brief changes substantially).

-- Agree a schedule to show stages and dates for each stage: agree brief, initial concepts, detailed design, draft text, artwork, final revisions, to printer, delivery.
+- Agree a schedule to show stages and dates for each stage.
+For example: agree brief, initial concepts, detailed design, draft text, artwork, final revisions, to printer, delivery.